-Rich in historic architecture, vineyards and hot mineral springs, Imereti is a region with a long history, inhabited since the lower Paleolithic Age.
+Rich in historic architecture, vineyards and hot mineral springs, Imereti is a region with a long history, having been inhabited since the lower Paleolithic Age.
 It was an important trade and transit route in Antiquity, and part of the famous Silk Road, connecting the western world with the eastern countries.
 Today, the region is home to a wealth of historic monuments, including UNESCO World Heritage Sites Bagrati Cathedral (XI cent.) and Gelati Monastery (XII cent)

 Besides the famous spa towns of Tsalkubo and Sairme, Imereti's most important urban centre is Kutaisi.
 Located on the banks of river Rioni, Kutaisi is a city with a long interesting history, one of the oldest continuously inhabited settlements in the the world, whose origins are sometimes traced back to the Minos period (17th -15th century BC).
 Modern-day visitors can easily visit this ancient town full of landmarks and historic monuments, thanks to the international airport, connecting Kutaisi with over 30 European cities.

 Tsakulbo's Golden Age came in the Soviet era, and is linked to the figure of Joseph Stalin, perhaps Tskaltubo 's most famous visitor.
-Nowadays, tourist can still visit the private pool where he bathed on his visits to the town
+Nowadays, tourists can still visit the private pool where he bathed on his visits to the town

-As one of Georgia's flagship historic spa town, the town is still pretty popular not only for the qualities of its waters, but also for its magnificent building heritage, its green landscapes and the fascinating beauty of its local caves, where visitors can benefit from the therapeutic properties of their dust-free atmosphere and even find dinousaurs' footprints.With the help of investment from the World Bank, today the spa facilities and public spaces in Tskaltubo are now being restored to their former glory, in order to attract more visitors.
+As one of Georgia's flagship historic spa towns, the town is still pretty popular not only for the qualities of its waters, but also for its magnificent built heritage, its green landscapes and the fascinating beauty of its local caves, where visitors can benefit from the therapeutic properties of their dust-free atmosphere and even find dinousaurs' footprints.With the help of investment from the World Bank, today the spa facilities and public spaces in Tskaltubo are now being restored to their former glory, in order to attract more visitors.
 Indeed, the economic potential of the resort was a driving force in the creation of Georgia’s first National Tourism Strategy.

 The unique radon-carbonated waters are Tskaltubo's major mineral resource.